Idioms and Phrases MCQs

 • Example: The math problem was a piece of cake for the skilled student.

-In summary, understanding and using idioms and phrases are essential for effective communication, reading comprehension, and success in competitive exams where language proficiency is evaluated.
+Understanding and using idioms and phrases are essential for effective communication, reading comprehension, and success in competitive exams.
 They add depth and nuance to language, allowing individuals to express themselves more creatively and precisely.

 Your email address will not be published.
 Required fields are marked *